 - Waist circumference (size around the waist)

 - Waist-hip ratio

 A person's disease risk factors and BMI are important components in determining the health risks of their weight.

 Body Mass Index (BMI).
 The current standard measurement for obesity is body mass index (BMI).
-In general, a BMI of 25 to 29.9 means you are overweight.
+A BMI of 25 to 29.9 is in the overweight category.
 Obesity is a BMI of 30 and above.
-A BMI of 40 or more usually means men are at least 100 pounds over their ideal weight and women are at least 80 pounds over their ideal weight.
+A BMI of 40 or more is considered morbidly obese and usually means men are at least 100 pounds over their ideal weight and women are at least 80 pounds over their ideal weight.

 Obesity is then classified into three categories:

 - Class 1: BMI of 30 to 34.9 (low-risk obesity)